 The efficacy of exercise therapy is one more piece of proof that disc degeneration is usually a harmless and pain-free process that occurs in the spines of every adult human and many types of advanced skeletal animals, as well.
 Obviously, exercise is relieving some origin of pain, but it certainly is not changing any types of disc degeneration for the better.

 We love exercise and recommend it as a part of a healthy lifestyle.
 However, prescribing it for cervical degenerative disc disease is unenlightened, at best, and criminally negligent, at worst.
 Don’t get us wrong, exercises are unlikely to cause any harm.
 They are just not likely to do any direct good towards relieving true DDD pain either, unless by the power of the magnificent placebo effect.

 Exercise is far more effective for treating many other varieties of back pain and neck pain, such as the types that actually exist when coincidental disc deterioration is the mistakenly-embraced diagnostic theory.

 We advise that patients should learn the facts and myths of DDD for themselves and then decide if exercise is logical or not from a scientific perspective.

-One last thought on exercise treatment of CDDD: If your doctor listens to your arguments about the questionable use of exercise therapy and responds with the notion that “exercise will support the spine and prevent further disc injury”, or something to that effect, it is time to re-evaluate the usefulness of this doctor.
+One last thought on cervical degenerative disc disease exercises: If your doctor listens to your arguments about the questionable use of exercise therapy and responds with the notion that "exercise will support the spine and prevent further disc injury", or something to that effect, it is time to re-evaluate the usefulness of this doctor.
 Any caregiver who will propagate incorrect and antiquated ideas about exercise therapy is not anyone you need providing recommendations on your treatment plan or life.